 A study of United States history from the beginnings of the Jacksonian movement through the Mexican War, with emphasis on the political, economic, and social aspects of the period.
+Assesses critical thinking skills through scholarly readings and written analysis, as well as through oral presentations.
 Three hours of lecture.